An Iwahori-Whittaker model for the Satake category: Introduction

 The first main result of the present paper provides a third incarnation of this category, as a category $\Perv_{\IW}(\Gr,\bk)$ of Iwahori--Whittaker\footnote{This terminology is taken from~\cite{ab}.
 In~\cite{abbgm}, the term ``baby Whittaker'' is used for the same construction.} perverse sheaves on $\Gr$.
 More precisely we prove that a natural functor

 is an equivalence of categories, see Theorem~\ref{thm:equiv}.
-This result is useful because computations in $\Perv_{\IW}(\Gr,\bk)$ are much easier than in the categories $\Perv_{\GO}(\Gr,\bk)$ or $\Perv_{(\GO)}(\Gr,\bk)$, in particular because standard/costandard objects have more explicit descriptions and because the ``realization functor''
+This result is useful because computations in $\Perv_{\IW}(\Gr,\bk)$ are much easier than in the categories $\Perv_{\GO}(\Gr,\bk)$ or $\Perv_{(\GO)}(\Gr,\bk)$, in particular due to the facts that standard/costandard objects have more explicit descriptions and that the ``realization functor''

 is an equivalence of triangulated categories.